ltrgoddard/thesis/temp.markdown

 metaphor from the *tenor* (source domain) of a reference-base to the *vehicle* (target domain) of transformed semblance’:

-> As the voyage \[the ostensible subject of the poem\] is transported by
+> \singlespacing As the voyage \[the ostensible subject of the poem\] is
-> the fiction of its conception, being poetically conceived, from the
+> transported by the fiction of its conception, being poetically
-> near and familiar to a far distant and unknown ‘destination’ (*3*),
+> conceived, from the near and familiar to a far distant and unknown
-> the mariner’s own destiny becomes near unrecognisable to himself
+> ‘destination’ (*3*), the mariner’s own destiny becomes near
-> (*21*), he can scarcely traverse these newly indefinite and
+> unrecognisable to himself (*21*), he can scarcely traverse these newly
-> far-reaching intervals between the tenor of his own being-in-the-world
+> indefinite and far-reaching intervals between the tenor of his own
-> and the vehicles of devised comparison not fully nor any longer within
+> being-in-the-world and the vehicles of devised comparison not fully
-> his control.[^165]
+> nor any longer within his control.[^165]

 \noindent ‘Prologues to What Is Possible’ is certainly a more self-conscious poem than the ‘Ode to the West Wind’—Prynne describes it